-Start by evenly distributing the chocolate chips on your mat.
+Start by evenly distributing the chocolate on your mat, ensuring it’s been chopped into even pieces.
 All you have to do is bake the chocolate at a low oven temperature in 10 minute intervals.
-Every 10 minutes, you take out the chocolate, scrape it off your mat into a pile, and spread it out again.
+Every 10 minutes, you take out the chocolate, scrape it into a pile in the center of your mate, and spread it out again.
 Keep doing this 5-7 times until you get a caramel color and smooth consistency.
 It’s that easy!

 Fudgy Brownie Cookies

 The caramelized white chocolate may the best star of the show, but it’s nothing without a soft and fudgy brownie base.
 These brownie cookies have all the qualities of a delicious brownie – fudgy inside, crackled and glossy outside, and a tender chew.
 Here’s what you need to know to ensure yours turn out perfect:

 - Properly measure the flour – I say this in every post, and for good reason.
 It’s the number one reason why most recipes fail, especially for cookies.
 If there’s too much flour, the cookies will not spread properly.
 If you can, measure the flour with a food scale.
 Otherwise, to ensure you use the exact amount needed, gently spoon the flour into your measuring cup and level if off with a flat edge.
 If you scoop directly into the flour container, it packs it down into the cup which could leave you with 1/4 cup or more of added flour.